 Think outside the box

-Feel safe to express innovative and creative ideas
+Feel comfort to express innovative and creative ideas

 Feel comfortable doing hands-on learning